 The NASUCA office is just outside of Washington, D.C. in downtown Silver Spring.
 The Executive Director represents the organization before Congress, the Federal agencies, and the Administration.
 NASUCA’s Deputy Director works with the Director to plan and execute the Annual and Mid-Year meetings, prepare and distribute publications, maintain the website, and provide information to assist state consumer advocates with their responsibilities.

-Prior to his appointment at NASUCA, Mr. Springe served as Consumer Counsel of the Kansas Citizens’ Utility Ratepayer Board (CURB).
-CURB is the statutory advocate for residential and small commercial utility customers in proceedings before the Kansas Corporation Commission, Kansas courts and the Kansas legislature.
+Prior to assuming his duties at NASUCA, Mr. Springe served for thirteen years as Consumer Counsel for the Kansas Citizens’ Utility Ratepayer Board (CURB), the statutory advocate for residential and small commercial utility customers in proceedings before the Kansas Corporation Commission, Kansas courts, and the Kansas legislature.
 Mr. Springe spent nine years as an economist and expert witness for both CURB and the Kansas Corporation Commission before taking over as Consumer Counsel at CURB.
 Mr. Springe was active in NASUCA, serving as President from 2007-2009.

 Nicole Haslup was hired as the Deputy Director of NASUCA in 2004.
 Prior to joining NASUCA Nicole served as Legislative Director for a member of the Maryland House of Delegates.
 She earned her undergraduate degree in Social Work and graduated Summa Cum Laude from Salisbury University in Salisbury, Maryland.
 Nicole lives in Odenton, Maryland with her husband and two sons.